 Each payday set aside at least 10% into an account you’re going to title emergency fund.
 Emergencies happen.
 It’s not a matter of it, but a matter of when.

 A good starting point early in your working life is to save at least the amount needed to cover the deductible of your car insurance.
 For instance, if you have a $500 deductible, then prioritize saving up to $500 with automatic transfers.
 If you don’t have a car, start at $500 anyway.

 Pro-tip: Going out to dinner with friends doesn’t count as an emergency.
 It’s meant to cover your necessary living expenses for a period of time in the event you lose your job or you have your hours cut.
 Eventually, you’ll want to start a rainy day fund, increase your emergency fund, and start a freedom fund.

 D: Direct Deposit Your Paycheck

-Choose paycheck direct deposit into your checking account so you have the cash on payday.
-This saves you a trip to the branch, ATM or the need to scan the check for mobile deposit.
+Choose a paycheck direct deposit into your checking account so you have the cash on payday.
+This saves you a trip to the branch, ATM, or the need to scan the check for a mobile deposit.

 Just remember to review the paystub each time for accuracy.

 Pro-tip: Don’t pay to cash your paycheck or do any type of payday advances.
 You’ll end up paying way more to get your paycheck early.
 It’s a vicious cycle.

 You’re already contributing to your company’s 401-k plan and getting the match.
 Now, consider investing a few more dollars.
 Investing is similar to saving but the use of this money is for longer-term goals.
 When you save you’re basically hoarding money for near-term purchases.
 When you’re investing you’re focused on growing that money.